-In the past, professionals were classified by;
+In the past professionals were

 What they can and can not do?

-What certifications they had on their resume? and
+What certifications they had on their resume?

 The heavy weight they carried of years of experience.